palakbhardwaj/Movei-Recc-Using-GenAi/README.md

 - Node/ExpressJS - for backend
 - Fast API to interact with ML model
 - Google's Universal Sentence Encoder to generate Vector Embeddings -> [tfhub.dev/google/universal-sentence-encoder/4](https://tfhub.dev/google/universal-sentence-encoder/4)
-- Rapid API - to interact with CHAT GPT
-- react-speech-recognition - to convert speech from the microphone to text and make it available to your React components
-- react-speech - to convert output from Chat-GPT to audio

 ## Running Locally